vitessio/website/content/en/docs/design-docs/query-serving/reserved-conn.md

 ### GET_LOCK() and reserved connections

-The MySQL locking functions allows users to work with user level locks.
-Since the locks are tied to the connection, and freeing lock has to be done in the same connection as the lock was acquired, use of these functions will force a connection to become a reserved connection.
+The MySQL locking functions allow users to work with user level locks.
+Since the locks are tied to the connection, and the lock must be released in the same connection as it was acquired, use of these functions will force a connection to become a reserved connection.
 This connection is also kept alive so it does not time out due to inactivity.
 More information can be found [here.](/docs/design-docs/query-serving/locking-functions/).

 ### Shutting down reserved connections